 Risk Management Policy

-The objective of the Reserve Bank's Risk Management Policy is to ensure a coordinated approach to managing risks that is consistent with the Bank achieving its policy and operating objectives in an effective way.
+The objective of the Reserve Bank's Risk Management Policy (the Policy) is to ensure the implementation of an effective risk management framework that is consistent with the Bank achieving its policy and operating objectives.
 In doing so, it follows accepted standards and guidelines for managing risk, particularly those used by public and financial institutions.

 The general philosophy underpinning the Bank's approach is that risk management is an integral part of the management function in the organisation and, as such, is the clear responsibility of management.
 Line managers have the responsibility to evaluate their risk environment, to put in place appropriate controls and to monitor the effectiveness of these controls.
 This process is supplemented with a review of key enterprise risks by the Bank's Executive Committee.